Experts reveal their tips for wallpapering a chimney breast to ensure a smart professional finish

 Plan ahead before wallpapering a chimney breast

-There are effectively two different approaches to wallpapering a chimney breast.
+There are two different but similar approaches to wallpapering a chimney breast.
 Which one you use will depend on the size of your chimney breast and wallpaper.
-So before you start putting up wallpaper you need to plan which technique to use.

-If the previous method leaves a small gap on the chimney breast edge i.e. less than four inches then you need to try this next method.
+Alternatively, if the previous method leaves you with a small gap on the chimney breast edge, i.e. less than four inches, then you need to try this next method.
 Place your roll in the centre of the centre line you marked.
-Now mark each edge of the roll and measure out left and right the roll width to see where the wallpaper will hang.
+Now mark each edge of the roll and measure out the roll's width to the left and right to see where the wallpaper will hang.

-Make sure you have all you tools and equipment to hand before you start.
+Make sure you have all your tools and equipment to hand before you start.

 1. Empty area and prep the wall